 Dr. Jeff Spendelow, a Research Wildlife Biologist with the U.S. Geological Survey Patuxent Wildlife Research Center, has been studying Roseate Terns for almost 40 years.
-For the last ten summers, he has followed the terns to Cape Cod and become a fixture on our beaches and at our research lab in North Truro.
+For the last ten summers, he has followed the terns to Cape Cod and become a fixture at our beaches and our research lab in North Truro.
 You might say he has become migratory, much like the birds he studies.

 The Northeastern U.S. Roseate Tern breeding population entered a steep decline in the late 19th century, hunted for the hat trade.
-With protection introduced by the Migratory Bird Act Treaty, the population rebounded in the 1930s for a time before declining once again following the 1950s.
+With protection introduced by the Migratory Bird Act Treaty, the population rebounded in the 1930s for a time before declining again following the 1950s.

-With the increased ease of bird identification, PFR color bands have enabled the study of staging site use by Roseate Terns as a function of their colony site of origin, age, breeding status, and whether or not they are providing post-fledging care to a hatch year (HY) bird.
+With the increased ease of bird identification, PFR color bands have enabled the study of staging site use by Roseate Terns as a function of their colony site of origin, age, breeding status, and whether or not they are providing post-fledging care to a hatch-year (HY) bird.
 (Click here to learn more about Age Codes for birds)

 Staging sites are where the birds prepare for their first migration.
 In the case of the Roseate Terns, this means flying to the north coast of South America.
-Young Roseate Terns need their parents’ help to get enough food to pack on the fat reserves necessary for the journey and to learn how to feed themselves.
+Young Roseate Terns need their parent’s help to get enough food to pack on the fat reserves necessary for the journey and learn how to feed themselves.

 From mid-July through early October, post-breeding adults and first-year Roseate Terns from the entire nesting range of the endangered NW Atlantic breeding population use Cape Cod to stage for migration.
 Recent results have shown that non-breeding adults (and failed breeders) also stage on Cape Cod.
-The non-breeding birds come north for 2-3 months to stage on Cape Cod prior to the arrival of the post-breeding and first-year birds.
+The non-breeding birds come north for 2-3 months to stage on Cape Cod before the arrival of the post-breeding and first-year birds.

-Spendelow’s research has shown that Cape Cod National Seashore beaches and nearby waters provide critical resources to a larger proportion of the entire population for a longer time than previously thought.
+Spendelow’s research has shown that Cape Cod National Seashore beaches and nearby waters provide critical resources to a more significant proportion of the entire population for a longer time than previously thought.
 This finding has led to a new research question about whether individual Roseate Terns continue to use the same or new staging sites as they mature and become breeding adults.

 Cape Cod National Seashore’s wildlife ecologist Bob Cook deploys camera traps around the park as part of the NPS Inventory and Monitoring Program.
 The primary purpose of the traps is to monitor mammalian species, but on April 20 of 2016, one of the cameras captured a few excellent images of an American Bittern (Botaurus lentiginosus) in Salt Meadow, North Truro.
 A secretive part-time resident on Cape Cod, the camera trap images show a beautiful bird that is difficult to observe.